Condla/hadoop-admin-workshop/README.md

   * SSH client + key in place?
   * SFTP client + key in place?
 * Did everyone receive the private key per Email?
 * Everyone got assigned a set of 4 AWS machines?
   * https://gist.github.com/Condla/ca7396733451cafa21605da81cf95a5a

-## Introduction into Hadoop
+## Introduction into Hadoop: Distributed Storage and Processing

 * Just a short intro to be sure that everybody is on the same level of knowledge

-## Hands On:

 * https://docs.hortonworks.com/HDPDocuments/Ambari-2.6.0.0/bk_ambari-installation/content/ch_Getting_Ready.html

-* Install Ambari Server
+* Hands On: Install Ambari Server
-* Configure all Ambari Agents
+* Hands On: Configure all Ambari Agents
-* Setup Ambari Server
+* Hands On: Setup Ambari Server
-* Install HDP 2.6.3
+* Hands On: Install HDP 2.6.3 with 1 Master Node and 3 Worker nodes

+## Exploring HDFS
+* Hands On: Create a user directory

 ## Concepts and Components

-* High Availability
-* Discussing the components
+* Discuss the services and components!
-* Getting familiar with the concepts
+* Get familiar with the concepts: High Availabilty + Scalability (Master/Slave Architecture)
+* Check out block of file in HDFS
+* Hands On: Adding a second node to the cluster.
+* Hands On: Make the installed cluster services highly available.

+## Benchmarking

+* Discussion: Why Benchmarking?
+* Terasgen - Generate Random Data
+* Terasort - Sort Random Data

+## Run Service and Functionality Checks

+## Secure Cluster

+* Install Ranger
+* Install Kerberos

 ## Outlook